pmkStudio/Sound-Burner/README.md

 This is my **second** html and css practice project.
 #

-I will soon change it from float technology to flexbox technology I think it will be tomorrow.
+I changed to flexbox positioning.
+Now i need to add JS.

 That's all!
 Smile and work in your spare time!